cos495/cos495.github.io/_drafts/pset1.md

 title: "Problem Set 1"
 ---

+### Due Monday, Feb.
+13 on Blackboard.
+Please follow the general [guidelines](https://cos495.github.io/general/2017/02/06/homework-guidelines.html) regarding homework assignments.

 1. Let $$x_{1},…,x_{N}$$ be $$N$$ boolean variables, taking on the values 0 or 1.
    - Consider the conjunction $$\bar{x}_{1}\wedge\bar{x}_{2}\cdots\wedge\bar{x}_{n}\wedge x_{n+1}\wedge\cdots\wedge x_{N}$$ in which the first $$n$$ variables are negated.
 Express this function as an LT neuron $$H\left(\sum_{i}w_{i}x_{i}-\theta\right)$$ with weights $$w_{i}$$ and threshold $$\theta$$, where $$H$$ is the Heaviside step function.
 Note that conjunction, or AND, is defined by $$x_{1}\wedge\cdots\wedge x_{N}=1\text{ if and only if }x_{i}=1\text{ for all }i$$

    - Do the same for the disjunction $$\bar{x}_{1}\vee\bar{x}_{2}\cdots\vee\bar{x}_{n}\vee x_{n+1}\vee\cdots\vee x_{N}$$.
 Note that disjunction, or OR, is defined by $$x_{1}\vee\cdots\vee x_{N}=1\text{ if and only if }x_{i}=1\text{ for some }i$$

-2. Introduction to the MNIST dataset.
-This dataset was created at AT&T Bell Labs in the 1990s by modifying a larger dataset from NIST.
+2. The MNIST dataset was created at AT&T Bell Labs in the 1990s by selecting from and modifying a larger dataset from NIST.
 It consists of images of handwritten digits, and was heavily used in machine learning research in the 1990s and 2000s.
 [Documentation](http://yann.lecun.com/exdb/mnist/) about the dataset can be found at Yann LeCun's personal website.
 <br><br>
-If you are using your own computer, download the sample code using the command
+If you are using your own computer, download the sample code and start the Jupyter notebook using the commands
 ```
 $ git clone https://github.com/cos495/code.git
 $ cd code